neptunian/react-photo-gallery/README.md

 * Stateless, responsive, accessible, and highly customizable
 * Maintains the original aspect ratio of your photos
-* Uses actual image elements, optionally pass in srcset and sizes attributes
+* Uses actual image elements, optionally pass in srcSet and sizes attributes
 * Supports passing in a custom image component for implementation of things like image selection, favorites, captions, or whatever your little heart desires!